bitextor/neural-document-aligner/README.md

 The input file is expected to be TSV (Tab-Separated Values) file.
 The columns which we expect are:

-1. Path to document. '-' if you do not want to provide this information.
-The documents are expected to be provided in clear text.
-If instead of providing paths to the documents you prefer to provide Base64 values of the documents, check out `--paths-to-docs-are-base64-values`.
+1. Path to document.
+You may use '-' if you do not want to provide this information.
+The documents are expected to be provided in **clear text**.
+If instead of providing paths to the documents you prefer to provide Base64 values of the documents, check out `--paths-to-docs-are-base64-values` (the content will be expected to be in **clear text** as well).
-2. URL related to the document of the 1st column (other information which is related to the document uniquely can also be provided instead of the URL). '-' if you do not want to provide this information.
+2. URL related to the document of the 1st column (other information which is related to the document uniquely can also be provided instead of the URL).
+You may use '-' if you do not want to provide this information.
+This information will be used for the optional evaluation or in order to show the matches (check out `--output-with-urls`).
 3. 'src' if the documents provided in the 1st column are related to the source embeddings file. 'trg' if the documents provided in the 1st column are related to the target embeddings file.

-The 1st and 2nd columns are optional, but either of them will be necessary to be provided.
-In the case of do not provide the paths to documents, there will be more limitations:
+The 1st and 2nd columns are **optional**, but either of them will be necessary to be provided.
+In the case of do not provide the paths to documents, there will be **more limitations**:

 * You will not be able to generate embeddings, so the provided embeddings will have to exist.
 * The output of the matches will be with the URLs (i.e. 2nd column).
 This is optional when you provide paths to the documents and URLs.